 Discrete systems and signals: Define Shannon's sampling theorem, define the impulse and step function, sketch and perform elementary algebraic operations with discrete signals, construct difference equations and block diagrams for discrete systems, determine the response of linear, time invariant system to various inputs.
 Time Domain Analysis: Determine the zero-input response of second order circuits, determine the complete response of second order circuits with initial conditions and non-zero inputs.
 Z-Transform: Define the z transform X(z), verify the important properties of the z transform, determine the z transform X(z) for time functions x(k), use the method of long division and partial fractions to find the inverse z transform of X(z).
-Frequency Domain Analysis: Relate the transient response of a system to the roots of the denominator of the system function H(z), determine the frequency response of the system H(z), from H(z).
-Discrete Fourier Transform: Determine the frequency spectrum of non-periodic signals and determine the frequency spectrum of periodic signals.
+Frequency Domain Analysis: Relate the transient response of a system to the roots of the denominator of the system function H(z), determine the frequency spectrum of non-periodic signals and determine the frequency spectrum of periodic signals.
 Project: Low Pass FIR Filter designs: The design of fourth and fifth order low pass FIR filters.